-My fee for a wedding is $500.00.
-(Travel within approximately an hour drive from Cairns is included in this price).
-If your wedding is on one of the islands, my fee is $550.00 plus the ferry ticket is also to be paid (approx. $55.00 for locals at the moment).
-If your wedding is at Paronella Park, Bramston Beach or Mission Beach, or on the Tablelands, my fee is $550.00.
+My fee for a wedding is $600.00 within the Cairns area.
+If your wedding is on one of the islands, or outside of the Cairns area, my fee is $700.00.
+The ferry ticket to the islands is also to be paid (approx. $55.00 for locals at the moment).
+If your wedding is at Paronella Park, Bramston Beach or Mission Beach, or on the Tablelands, my fee is $700.00.
 Any other travel costs (eg plane, ferry, accommodation if applicable) will be an additional expense.

 In Queensland you can marry at the Courthouse for a fee ranging from $344 to $588, depending on the day and time.
 My fee is based on this with the added consideration that I come to your venue, you have a wide choice of ceremonies, and my fee doesn’t change according to day and time.